human-centered-ai-lab/PERSONAS/Developing_Personas_For_AI-Step-By-Step/Readme.md

 * [Step 3: Consolidation and Analysis of the Collected Information](#step-three)
 * [Step 4: Creating the Foundation for Personas](#step-four)
 * [Step 5: Visualising Personas](#step-five)

+---

+License information:
+We have made available all these material under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+You can use, redistribute, and adapt the material for non-commercial purposes, as long as you give appropriate credit by citing our paper "Holzinger et al (2021), Personas for AI: An Open-Source Toolbox".

+---

 <h2 id="step-one"> Step 1: Identification of (Potential) User Groups </h2>